LonelyVikingMichael/litestar-users/docs/usage/5-role-based-guards.md

 ```

 !!! important
-    Usually, guard params in Litestar should not be invoked.
-We do invoke the `roles_accepted` and `roles_required` functions though, as they return functions which meet the requirements.
+    Usually, guard params in Litestar should not be invoked since they are called internally.
+We **do** invoke the `roles_accepted` and `roles_required` functions though, as they return callables which meet the requirements.